microsoft/botframework-cli/packages/orchestrator/README.md

 DESCRIPTION

-  The 'predict' command is an interactive session that a user can access an Orchestrator model in real-time doing following:
+  The 'interactive' command is an interactive session that a user can access an Orchestrator model in real-time doing following:
     1) Predict the intent of an input utterance using the 'p' commandlet.
     2) Analyze a model example set, by executing the 'v' (validation) commandlet and produce an evaluation